sirius1242/sirius1242.github.io/_posts/2018-07-08-Use_windows_software_in_linux.md

 wine is open-source, so you may found it in your offical repository, if not, you can download version of your distribution and install it.

 Some period ago, wine is not good, I'm a Chinese, and sometimes it can't show all Chinese characters correctly, so I gave up.
-It seems wine is a lot batter now, so you can have a try.
+It seems wine is much batter now, so you can have a try.

 ## [CrossOver](https://en.wikipedia.org/wiki/CrossOver_(software))